KubeDeckio/KubeBuddy/docs/usage/kubebuddy-config.md

   - mycompanyregistry.com/
   - ghcr.io/approved-org/
 ```
-{: .note }
+!!! note
-> - **Prefix Matching**: Registry entries use prefix matching.
-For example, mcr.microsoft.com/ matches all images from that registry (e.g., mcr.microsoft.com/aks/aks-engine).
+    - **Prefix Matching**: Registry entries use prefix matching.
+For example, `mcr.microsoft.com/` matches all images from that registry (e.g., `mcr.microsoft.com/aks/aks-engine`).
-> - **Security Checks**: The Untrusted Image Registries check (e.g., SEC014) uses this list to identify non-compliant pods.
+    - **Security Checks**: The Untrusted Image Registries check (e.g., `SEC014`) uses this list to identify non-compliant pods.
-> - **Impact**: Images from untrusted registries are flagged in reports and the interactive UI, allowing you to investigate and remediate.
+    - **Impact**: Images from untrusted registries are flagged in reports and the interactive UI, allowing you to investigate and remediate.

 ### Use Case
 A company with a private registry might configure KubeBuddy to trust only their internal registry and a specific open-source registry: